 6. Complete and submit a membership intake form each term if the chapter conducts membership intake.

-7. Require all new members attend the annual Fraternity & Sorority Life 101 program.
+7. Require all new members to attend the annual governing council sponsored new member orientation program.

 Oregon State University will provide the following support:

 1. Access to OSU directory contact information about incoming students for recruitment and promotion purposes.

 2. Access to the START summer orientation program via participation in a Memorandum of Understanding with New Student Programs & Family Outreach.

 3. A confidential hazing reporting mechanism.

 4. Opportunities for members to develop skills through collaboration, workshops, and training.